SEND Information Report 2023-2024

 Sensory and / or physical needs

 Students may have needs that include more than one area of SEND.
-Our task will be to consider the individual needs of the child and ensure that the best possible outcomes for that student are achieved through the best possible support.
+Our task will be to consider the individual needs of the child and ensure that the best outcomes for that student are achieved through the best possible support.
 The SENDCo is also available for contact, by appointment, by parents who are concerned about their child’s progress or who may believe their child may meet the SEND criteria.

 Arrangements for consulting parents of children with SEND and involving them in their child’s education